DINA-Web/dina-model-concepts/component_descriptions/collecting_event.md

 An action that occurs at some location during some time. (from Darwin Core)

+Collecting event is a mandatory component and is always present.
+It could be empty when the details are unknown.

 ### Has links to
 * Files and multimedia
   * Document protocols (includes fieldnotes?)